gianmarco27/Poggi-Stagliano-Stucchi/RASD/RASD v1.md

 #### C.1 Reliability

-<p>AutomatedSOS has to guarantee to be online 24/7, accordingly to its function of monitoring periodically the data collected and sending notification to external entities.
+<p style="text-indent:1em">AutomatedSOS has to guarantee to be online 24/7, accordingly to its function of monitoring periodically the data collected and sending notification to external entities.
 Track4Run systems hasn't this type of constraints concerning reliability, because of its nature that is unrelated from an emergency application domain, it is acceptable that the service has some (short) period of time of unreachability, clearly guaranteeing that almost part of an entire run progress will be covered.
     Assuming that Data4Help represents the collecting service on which AutomatedSOS is based and condisering what is said above about it, Data4Help has to be 24/7 connected with the users' devices, ready to receive monitoring data.</p>

 #### C.2 Availability